sturner84/cpgf/readme.txt

 class.

+version 0.95
+Updates to cpgf
+	Support for more modifiers associated with all items Support for adding and enumerating non-reflected items Inclusion of namespace information with each item Updates to metagen
+	Better handling of modifiers (including more modifiers) Namespaces and modifiers are now included in the reflected data Known bugs:
+	Doxygen does not seem to be picking up anonymous namespaces even with the correct Doxygen option on
+	Using the same name in different namespaces causes compilation problems when they are reflected.
+Need to adjust reflected code to explicitly use namespaces instead of using a blanket: using namespace ...;

 version 0.80 (Modified to match LookingGlass's version) Updates to metagen
 	Modified how operators are reflected so that they are treated only as